oriolcervello/GNSS-REFLECTOMETRY-PROCESSING/README.md

 In this file you will need to fill each variable with the argument desired.

-    *FFTSIZE 32768  <---Size of the FFT, each one is a complex sample *NUMOFFFTS 20  <---# of FFT to do simultaneously in one dataline *QUANTINCOHAVER 4   <---# of coherent IFFT to averag for the incoherent
+    *WRITEWAVEFORM 1 <---Produce de output of the waveform or just the maximums file, 0/1 *FFTSIZE 32768  <---Size of the FFT, each one is a complex sample *NUMOFFFTS 20  <---# of FFT to do simultaneously in one dataline *QUANTINCOHAVER 4   <---# of coherent IFFT to averag for the incoherent